DawnVespero/TheBlackSunLodge/Releases/How To Destroy Angels.md

 *__How To Destroy Angels__* is the debut single by Coil, released in 1984 by [[LAYLA Antirecords]].

-An album of remixes of the track would later be released in 1992 under the same name, though for the sake of clarity, this remix album would become known as [[How to Destroy Angels (Remixes and Re-Recordings)]].
+An album of remixes of the track would later be released in 1992 under the same name, though for the sake of clarity, this remix album would become known colloquially as [[How to Destroy Angels (Remixes and Re-Recordings)]].

 ## Background

 Originally, the debut single under the Coil name was intended to be [[Silence & Secrecy (section) (live at Magenta Club, London 5.VIII.1983)|Silence&Secrecy]], a song performed at [[1983-08-04: Club Magenta, London, England|Coil’s first concert]] and previously released in excerpt on the live album [[Transparent]].[^1] [[Songs/How to Destroy Angels|How to Destroy Angels]] was originally created to serve as the B-side to this single.
 However, this single was also intended to be released through Psychic TV’s Temple Records; due to [[Peter Christopherson]] and [[John Balance]] leaving Psychic TV in 1984, the band were presumably no longer willing to release the single.

+As late as February 1984, the single was known as *Set and Reset*.[^2]

 ## Recording